 Yesterday I discussed backing up your hard drive and also told you about this hosting service which I am using these days which offers me Autopilot maintainance on my PBN, so today I thought it would be good to talk about backing up your WordPress database.

 Yes, I know, your webhost has daily backups but do you only want to rely on that?
 Read Scam’s comment on yesterday’s post.
 His host was backing up a corrupt version of his database.
 And a webhost that I used to use had some backup problems and I lost a couple days worth of data for another site.

-The website for the plugin contains the installation and configuration instructions, which are straightforward.
+The website for the plugin contains the best wordpress hosting, installation and configuration instructions, which are straightforward.

 What I have not yet figured out is how to automate a backup of the rest of the files associated with my site; the templates, plugins, images, etc… If anyone has an automated system for doing this I would love to hear about it.